 That’s it Christmas is over, the last carol sung, the last gift unwrapped, and the last cookie eaten; it’s time to put away Christmas.
 Ugh!
-I hate putting lights, ornaments, and all the Christmas stuff away, not as fun as taking them out.
+I hate putting lights, ornaments, and all the Christmas stuff away, not as fun as taking them out of storage!

 Then there’s the lights, no matter how I store them they mysteriously shift so that the next year I end up spending hours untangling them, or getting frustrated and replacing them with new ones.
 This year will be better, I hope!

 I’m not looking forward to the chore, but it must be done.
 With a few new storage ideas and taking a few extra steps to organize everything I think I can do this.
 Here are a few tips I found around the web, cheap organization tips that use re-cycled and re-purposed items most of us have at home.